ray-project/ray/doc/source/serve/key-concepts.rst

 how you specify what should happen when an endpoint is queried.
 To define a backend, first you must define the "handler" or the business logic you'd like to respond with.
 The input to this request will be a `Flask Request object <https://flask.palletsprojects.com/en/1.1.x/api/?highlight=request#flask.Request>`_.
-Once you define the function (or class) that will handle a request.
-You'd use a function when your response is stateless and a class when you might need to maintain some state (like a model).
+Use a function when your response is stateless and a class when you might need to maintain some state (like a model).
 For both functions and classes (that take as input Flask Requests), you'll need to define them as backends to Ray Serve.